wrshf7/HapSelect-Docs/docs/workflow/basic-simulation.md

 If `mean_adjust = TRUE`, markers are internally centered before GEBV calculation.

-This should remain `TRUE` in almost all analyses.
+This should remain `TRUE` in almost all analyses, but in practice will not affect the simulation because it will not change GEBV ranking.

 ---

-## 4. TS Parent Selection
+## 3. TS Parent Selection

-Truncation-selected parents are chosen as the individuals with the highest GEBV values.
+Truncation-selected parents are chosen as the individuals with the highest (or lowest when `maximize = FALSE` GEBV values.

 Example: